VxASI/blender-mcp-vxai/README.md

 Check out release notes for more details about enhancements [Demo](https://youtu.be/3e3h6rN194I?si=E7cuDKhsHK0mcRsO)

-## Guide to Using the Latest Version Once You’re Set Up
+## Guide to Using the Latest Version Once You're Set Up

 Follow these steps to create and explore your stunning 3D world!